My Boomerang Won't Come Back: Controversy

 "My Boomerang" is not exactly a paragon of political correctness, even by 1961 standards.
-In the song an Aboriginal meeting is described as a "pow-wow"—something more appropriate for Native Americans—while their chanting sounds more African than Aboriginal.
-(Oddly, many of the Aboriginal speakers in the song have either American or British accents.)
+In the song an Aboriginal meeting is described as a "pow-wow"—something more appropriate for Native Americans—while their chanting sounds more African than Aboriginal (many of the Aboriginal speakers in the song have either American or British accents.)
 Most of all, Drake raised eyebrows with the chorus: "I've waved the thing all over the place/practised till I was black in the face/I'm a big disgrace to the Aborigine race/My boomerang won't come back!"

 After the BBC refused to play the tune (despite its popularity in record shops), a new version was recorded, substituting "blue in the face"; this version (on Parlophone Records) entered the UK charts in October and eventually peaked at No. 14.

-When the song was initially released in the USA it contained the "black in the face" lyric which was shortly changed to "blue".
+When the song was initially released in the US it contained the "black in the face" lyric which was shortly changed to "blue".
 British-born talk-show host Michael Jackson, then on KEWB in Oakland, thought this was silly; he claimed "black in the face" was an allusion to George Black, a British theatrical and television producer.